Tech-invite3GPPspaceIETFspace

 20.11 Content-Disposition

 The Content-Disposition header field describes how the message body or, for multipart messages, a message body part is to be interpreted by the UAC or UAS.
 This SIP header field extends the MIME Content- Type (RFC 2183 [18]).
 Several new "disposition-types" of the Content-Disposition header are defined by SIP.
 The value "session" indicates that the body part describes a session, for either calls or early (pre-call) media.
 The value "render" indicates that the body part should be displayed or otherwise rendered to the user.
 Note that the value "render" is used rather than "inline" to avoid the connotation that the MIME body is displayed as a part of the rendering of the entire message (since the MIME bodies of SIP messages oftentimes are not displayed to users).
 For backward-compatibility, if the Content-Disposition header field is missing, the server SHOULD assume bodies of Content-Type application/sdp are the disposition "session", while other content types are "render".
 The disposition type "icon" indicates that the body part contains an image suitable as an iconic representation of the caller or callee that could be rendered informationally by a user agent when a message has been received, or persistently while a dialog takes place.
 The value "alert" indicates that the body part contains information, such as an audio clip, that should be rendered by the user agent in an attempt to alert the user to the receipt of a request, generally a request that initiates a dialog; this alerting body could for example be rendered as a ring tone for a phone call after a 180 Ringing provisional response has been sent.
 Any MIME body with a "disposition-type" that renders content to the user should only be processed when a message has been properly authenticated.
 The handling parameter, handling-param, describes how the UAS should react if it receives a message body whose content type or disposition type it does not understand.
 The parameter has defined values of "optional" and "required".
-If the handling parameter is missing, the value "required" SHOULD be assumed.
+If the handling parameter is missing, or if the Content-Disposition header field is missing, the value "required" SHOULD be assumed.
 The handling parameter is described in RFC 3204 [19].
 If this header field is missing, the MIME type determines the default content disposition.
 If there is none, "render" is assumed.
 Example: Content-Disposition: session

 Top ToC RFC3261 - Page 169